Residential Mortgage Insurance Underwriting Practices and Procedures – Guideline (2019)

 Non-compliance with the Guideline

-OSFI supervises FRMIs in order to determine whether they are in sound financial condition and to promptly advise the FRMI Board and Senior Management in the event that the institution is judged not to be in sound financial condition or is not complying with supervisory requirements.
+OSFI supervises FRMIs in order to determine whether they are in sound financial condition and to promptly advise the FRMI Board and Senior Management in the event that the institution is judged not to be in sound financial condition or is not complying with OSFI requirements.
 OSFI is required to take, or will require the Board and/or Senior Management to take, necessary corrective measures to deal with prudential soundness issues in an expeditious manner and to promote the adoption of policies and procedures designed to control and manage risk by Senior Management and Boards.

 Where a FRMI fails to adequately account and control for the risks of underwriting insurance for residential mortgage loans, on a case-by-case basis, OSFI can take, or require the FRMI to take, corrective measures.
 OSFI’s actions can include heightened supervisory activity and/or discretionary authority to require the FRMI to adjust its capital, commensurate with the risks being undertaken by the FRMI.